gizmo385/gizmo385.github.io/_posts/2016-04-29-divisibility-graphs.markdown

 \\(b\\) where \\(b \in \\{0, 1\\}\\).
 The justification relies on how a number is encoded as a bit string.
 When an additional zero is added to the end of a bit string, it has the effect of doubling the value (consider 01 vs 010).
 Conversely, when a 1 is added to the end of a bit string, it has the effect of doubling the value and adding 1 to it (consider 01 vs 011).
+It should be noted that the inclusion of the \\(\bmod\\) operator is to protect against wrap around.

 This function allows us to define our graph as a map where the keys are the node labels, and the values are 2 entry maps which define the transitions based on the results of \\(T(n, b)\\).
 So how